savvystack/react-image-cropper-dropzone/README.md

 ## Savvy Stack's wishlist (aka how we plan to improve this handy little component)

+Note this this version is no longer compatible with the original.

-1. Allow the host to control cropped size
+1. ~~Allow the host to control cropped size~~
-2. Allow the host to control image format and compression quality
+2. ~~Allow the host to control image format and compression quality~~
-3. Allow the host to override styles
+3. ~~Allow the host to override styles~~
+4. Update the sample code to show off the new capabilities
+5. Update the README to reflect the API change

 We'll update the README and submit a PR after we finish.
 Stay tuned.